jazz-community/jazz-plugin-maven-archetype/README.md

 ## Dependency versions
 If the versions of your dependencies change, there is no other way than adjusting the pom and manifest.mf files by hand.
 Make sure that the versions you want to use are consistent across these files, otherwise you will get build errors.
 Use any text editor to make changes.

-This is also necessesary when you add dependencies.
+This is also necessary when you add dependencies.
 Changes have to be made to the pom as well as the manifest.mf files.
 You can use the existing entries as a guide of how to define dependencies so that maven resolves and copies them to the right places.

+Make sure that you change the dependency on your own project in the test manifest when you adjust the project version.
+The test project has to depend on it's plugin, but these versions are not adjusted automatically.

 Remember to keep your test manifest file up to speed with your plugin manifest file.
 Your tests will likely use the same dependencies as the implementation.